Prepare for University Studies & Career Advancement

 Answer: Employers can support lifelong learning by offering professional development programs, tuition reimbursement, on-the-job training, and flexible work arrangements.
 These initiatives help employees stay current with industry trends and contribute to a more skilled and innovative workforce.

-Thought-Provoking Questions and Answers:
+Thought-Provoking Questions on Adult Education and Lifelong Learning

 1. How might the rise of digital learning platforms transform the future of adult education?